Before running Filebeat, you need to install and configure the Elastic stack. See Getting Started with Beats and the Elastic Stack.

 - Open a PowerShell prompt as an Administrator (right-click the PowerShell icon and select Run As Administrator).
 If you are running Windows XP, you may need to download and install PowerShell.

-Run the following commands to install Filebeat as a Windows service:
+From the PowerShell prompt, run the following commands to install Filebeat as a Windows service:

 PS > cd 'C:\Program Files\Filebeat' PS C:\Program Files\Filebeat> .\install-service-filebeat.ps1